unisonweb/oldblog/_posts/2015-05-22-why-compile.markdown

 * Parsing / typechecking, and reporting errors to the user
 * Producing a representation of the code which can be executed efficiently and then (for various reasons no longer particularly relevant) _emitting this representation as a file_

 Then there's often a third step, _linking_, that actually takes these separately compiled files and resolves all references between them, producing something you can actually evaluate.
-Sometimes we wait until runtime to do this and generate arcane errors if there's a missing reference!
+Sometimes we wait until runtime to _even check whether the references exist_ and generate arcane errors if something is missing!

 In Unison, the editor constrains the program to be well-formed and well-typed.
 So there is no need for a separate parsing or typechecking phase; we get instantaneuous feedback while editing, and programs typecheck (and of course are well-formed) by construction.
 So when I say let's stop "building" and "compiling" code, I'm not saying "let's throw out static types", static types are awesome!
 But let's not write a bunch of code as a blob of text then submit it to the typechecker _as a separate phase from editing._